Tradeoffs and Comparison Complexity: Rationalizing Behavioral Regularities

-Now, consider a standard paradigm used to estimate time discounting: the DM values delayed payments $\upsilon=(\overline{m},t_{\upsilon})$ in terms of money today.
-Following the same logic as in lottery valuation, pull-to-center effects result in payments closer to the present to be \textit{undervalued} and payments further in the future to be \textit{overvalued}, with valuations becoming accurate as $t_{\upsilon}\to 0$.
-This produces complexity-driven hyperbolic discounting, consistent with evidence from \cite{enke_complexity_2023}.
-We further predict that this pattern persists when front-end delays are incorporated, since the hyperbolicity predicted by our model is not driven by a preference for the present.
-This is also supported by evidence from \cite{enke_complexity_2023}.
+Consider a standard paradigm used to estimate time discounting: valuing delayed payments $\upsilon=(\overline{m},t_{\upsilon})$ in terms of money today.
+Figure \ref{fig:hbd_sim_pve} plots the normalized valuations $\mathbb{E}[PVE(\upsilon,Z)]/\overline{m}$ simulated from our model as a function of $t_{\upsilon}$.\footnote{See Appendix \ref{APP:theory_time_reversals} for formal definitions of $PVE(\upsilon,Z)$ and $TE(c,Z)$.} Here, we see apparent hyperbolic discounting: pull-to-center effects cause undervaluation of low delays and overvaluation of high delays, with valuations approaching accuracy as $\tau_v\to 0$.

-Figure \ref{fig:hbd_sim_pve} plots the normalized valuations $\mathbb{E}[PVE(\upsilon,Z)]/\overline{m}$ as a function of the delay $t_{\upsilon}$, where $\upsilon$ is valued against a price list $Z=\set{z^1,...,z^n}$ of immediate payments adapted to $\upsilon$.
-As the figure shows, the DM's valuations display apparent hyperbolicity: she undervalues payments close to the present and overvalues payments with longer delays.
+As our model generates this pattern via tradeoff difficulty rather than present-focused preferences, it predicts that hyperbolicity persists even when the valuation task involves front-end delays; see \href{https://jeffreyyang97.github.io/personalwebsite/CC_OA.pdf}{Supplemental Appendix F} for details.
+Our model can thus reconcile an empirical puzzle in the literature \citep{cohen_measuring_2020} that valuations often exhibit marked hyperbolicity and yet are stationary with respect to front-end delays.

-Now consider an alternative valuation paradigm in which the DM assesses the \textit{time equivalents} of an immediate payment: the delay $t$ that makes the delayed payment $(\overline{m},t)$ indifferent to the immediate payment $c=(m_{c},0)$.
-Figure \ref{fig:hbd_sim_te} plots the predicted relationship between the immediate payment amount $m_c/\overline{m}$ (y-axis) and the associated time equivalents $\mathbb{E}[TE(c,Z)]$ (x-axis).
-Here, the model predicts an apparent reversal of hyperbolic discounting: the difficulty of comparing immediate payments to the numeraire good causes time equivalents to be compressed toward the middle of the price list, generating overvaluation of payments close to the present and undervaluation of payments with longer delays.
+Consider now an alternative valuation paradigm in which the DM assesses \textit{time equivalents}: the delay $t$ that makes $(\overline{m},t)$ indifferent to the immediate payment $c=(m_{c},0)$.
+Figure \ref{fig:hbd_sim_te} plots the predicted relationship between the immediate payment amount $m_c/\overline{m}$ (y-axis) and associated time equivalents $\mathbb{E}[TE(c,Z)]$ (x-axis).
+As with the reversal of probability weighting, the model predicts a reversal of hyperbolic discounting: pull-to-center effects generate overvaluation of payments close to the present and undervaluation of payments with longer delays.